bobbyiliev/introduction-to-sql/ebook/en/content/009-update.md

 Rows matched: 1  Changed: 1  Warnings: 0
 ```

-Now, if you again run the `SELECT id,username,about FROM users` query, you would see that the user with `id` '2' now has an updated `about` column data:
+Now, if you again run the `SELECT id, username, about FROM users` query, you would see that the user with `id` of 2 now has an updated `about` column data:

 ```
 +----+----------+-------------------+